Hazel: Uses

+Hazels have many uses and for this reason have been called the "Swiss Army knife of plants".

 The nuts of all hazels are edible.
 The common hazel is the species most extensively grown for its nuts, followed in importance by the filbert.
 Nuts are also harvested from the other species, but apart from the filbert, none is of significant commercial importance.

 A number of cultivars of the common hazel and filbert are grown as ornamental plants in gardens, including forms with contorted stems (C. avellana 'Contorta', popularly known as "Corkscrew hazel" or "Harry Lauder's walking stick" from its gnarled appearance); with weeping branches (C. avellana 'Pendula'); and with purple leaves (C. maxima 'Purpurea').

-Hazel is a traditional material used for making wattle, withy fencing, baskets, and the frames of coracle boats.
+Hazel is a traditional material used for making wattle, withy fencing, beanpoles, baskets, and the frames of coracle boats.
 The tree can be coppiced, and regenerating shoots allow for harvests every few years.
 There is a seven-year cycle (cut and grow) for hurdle (fence) making.

 Hazels are used as food plants by the larvae of various species of Lepidoptera including Eriocrania chrysolepidella.